FloeDynHub/FloeDyn-documentation/source/Generate_Input.md

 Floe diameter : max = 613.929, min = 27.0417
 MPI max grid dim : 1x1 -> average 100 floes per core
 ```
 **Note** : MPI max grid dim is an advice on how many core can by used for the MPI version.
 These advice is based on floe size : a floe should not be "broken" by MPI grid.
-In these exemple, wa have by default one big floe, then maximal number of grid for MPI version is $1$ (non parralele).
-To avoid this, you can change the number of floe per size (see \ref{subsec-generator_options}).
+In these exemple, wa have by default one big floe, then maximal number of grid for MPI version is 1 (non parralele).
+To avoid this, you can change the number of floe per size (see paragraph below).

 ## Resize an input file